Skupper v2

 V2 has a new, uniform API for site configuration, site linking, and service exposure.
 In v2, all of Skupper's interfaces and platforms use this common API.

-The following are the core API resources in v2, organized by function:
+The following are the key API resources in v2:

 Service exposure Connector, Listener